openstack/governance/reference/tc-guide.rst

 This looks something like this: https://review.opendev.org/#/c/680356/

 After the patch is merged, the TC is officially seated and we need to select a chair.
-If you are interested in being chair (see also ``CHAIR.rst`` in the governance repository), you can nominate yourself as per the :doc:`TC Chair Election process </reference/tc-chair-elections>`.
+If you are interested in being chair (see also :doc:`TC chair responsibilities </reference/tc-chair-responsibilities>`), you can nominate yourself as per the :doc:`TC Chair Election process
+</reference/tc-chair-elections>`.

-After the chair is designated, vice-chair will be appointed as per the chair responsibility defined in ``CHAIR.rst`` in the governance repository.
+After the chair is designated, vice-chair will be appointed as per the chair responsibility defined :doc`here </reference/tc-chair-responsibilities .rst>`.

 General Info
 ------------